xenloops/talks/under-construction.md

 # Concrete conversation starters to use next week

-* With developers: What's your biggest beef with the security tools we use here, or in the way we use them? -- Shows Security is willing to listen to the people who potentially generate risk, and adapt.
+* **With developers:** What's your biggest beef with the security tools we use here, or in the way we use them? -- Shows Security is willing to listen to the people who potentially generate risk, and adapt.
-* With engineering leads: Let's spend 20 minutes mapping which security issues are actual delivery risk. -- Reframes security as a sprint planning input, not an audit.
+* **With engineering leads:** Let's spend 20 minutes mapping which security issues are actual delivery risk. -- Reframes security as a sprint planning input, not an audit.
 The 20-minute constraint signals respect for their time.
-*
+* **With leadership:** We're spending a lot on tools.
+Let's talk about whether we're spending on the right friction points. -- Shows AppSec is cost-conscious and strategic, rather than a compliance checkbox.

 # Conclusion